sillevl/course-databases/src/exercises/02-example-databases/index.md

 MariaDB [(none)]>
 ```

-MarioDB is the name of the database server that is used in xampp.
+MariaDB is the name of the database server that is used in xampp.
 Between the `[ ]`is the name of the selected database, for the moment we don't have a database selected so it says `(none)`.

 Before we create a new database, let's see what is already in here with